iemran93/groupie-tracker/Readme.md

 - HTTP: The application interacts with the API using HTTP requests.
 - Templates: HTML templates are used to render the fetched data.
 - HTMX: Used to view(render) the search results in the html template.
+- Google maps API : used the API to get the geolocation and the map
-- JS: Javascript to render the google map api and adds the markers.
+- JS: Javascript to render the google map api and adds the markers based on the geolocation.

 ## Setup
 1. Clone the repository: